szilard/datascience-latency/README.md

 #### Acknowledgements

-All those who encouraged/helped me learn physics 20+ years ago.
+All those (e.g. my parents/teachers) who encouraged/helped me learn Physics 20+ years ago.

 Albert Einstein: Everything should be made as simple as possible, but not simpler.